On Using Admissible Bounds for Learning Forward Search Heuristics: Utilizing Bounds for Learning

-Finally, we note that despite the use of admissible heuristics during training the learned heuristic is itself inadmissible.
-Thus, the natural way to evaluate it is to apply it to the satisficing (i.e., non-optimal) planning setting.
-In case a distributional estimate is used, i.e., when the ML model also learns to predict $\sigma$, we could discuss \textit{likely-admissibility} \cite{ernandes2004likely,marom2020utilising}.
+We re-emphasize that despite the use of admissible heuristics during training the learned heuristic is inadmissible, just like any learning-based heuristics proposed so far.
+In case a distributional estimate is used, i.e., when the ML model also learns to predict $\sigma$, we could discuss \textit{likely-admissibility} \citep{ernandes2004likely,marom2020utilising}.
 However, this extension is left for future work.